 We also meet on the 2nd and 4th Monday evenings of each month from 7:30 – 9:00 pm in the Fireside Room, in Moody Hall.
 Everyone is welcome.
 For more information call Bob Blair (714) 482 – 5343.

 9:45 Sunday, Junior Youth Group – Sedgley Hall, 2nd floor

 A service with minimal music (no hymns) involving prayers, readings, read psalm, homily, and Holy Eucharist.
 Usually about 45 minutes in length.

-A time of centering prayer and reflection offered between services, 9-9:45am in Moody Hall.
+A time of centering prayer and reflection offered between services, 9-9:45 am in the Parish Hall.

 10am Sunday, Holy Eucharist and Godly Play for K-8th